Recent updates: Wellbeing Equity is Bigger Than FFI

 Email Samantha

-Samantha brings 15+ years of human resources/people capital experience to the Full Frame Initiative’s Operations Team.
+Samantha brings 18+ years of human resources/talent management to the Full Frame Initiative’s Operations Team.
 Her diversity of roles has seen her directing human resources and operations in a variety of organizations.

 Her experience ranges from a rapidly growing non-profit on the Pine Ridge reservation, to managing operations for a non-profit education organization spanning multiple North and South Dakota Native school systems, to overseeing Family Programs with an Army Stryker Brigade in Hawaii and an elite Special Forces unit in the Pacific Northwest, to tackling HR work in both Hawaii and Alabama.
-Samantha is originally from Gillette, Wyoming, and after many moves, has found herself back home in the Mountain West, living with her partner, Matt, and son, Malcolm, on a small farm in Oglala Lakota Country.
+Samantha is originally from Gillette, Wyoming, and after many moves, has found herself back home in the Mountain West, living with her son, Malcolm, at the base of the beautiful Paha Sapa (Black Hills) in South Dakota.
 While Samantha has a lot of practice analyzing and improving HR and operations systems from a people prioritizing lens, she has yet to put her degrees in Human Nutrition or Culinary Arts to good use.

 headshot